Ketamine Treatment For Depression & Anxiety

 Rapid Relief: Unlike traditional antidepressants, which can take weeks to show effects, ketamine can reduce symptoms in as little as a few hours.

-Whether you’ve tried other treatments without success or are experiencing a mental health crisis, ketamine-assisted psychotherapy can offer fast and effective relief.
+Whether you’ve tried other treatments without success or are experiencing a mental health crisis, Spravato® (esketamine) treatment can offer fast and effective relief.
 Contact Pathwave Psychiatry today to learn more about how our customized ketamine treatment plans can support your journey to better mental health.

 Why is Ketamine effective for Depression and Anxiety ?